 May you be richly blessed as you experience these four Biblical elements of encouragement.

 Amen, amen.

 Blessings to you, our dear friends!

 We are happy to present the video, audio and paper materials that have been prepared by New Life for Churches.
-You have the privilege upon completion of your practical assignment to use this lecture with others.
+You have the privilege to use this lecture with others.